6 Things People Who Had Unexpected Remissions From Cancer Have In Common

 2. They deepened their spirituality.

 3. They felt love, joy, and happiness in spite of their diagnosis.

 4. They released repressed emotions.

-Many of Turner's interviewees believed that it was healing for them to release any negative emotions they'd been harboring, such as fear, anger, grief, resentment, loneliness, pessimism, depression, or anxiety, these negative thoughts activate the "fight-or-flight" stress response that fills the body with poisonous stress hormones and deactivates the body’s natural healing processes.
-Dealing with your negative emotions in healthy ways—via psychotherapy, somatic work, the Hoffman Process, or any number of other modalities, can calm your amygdala, return your nervous system to its homeostatic relaxed state, and boost your body's self-repair mechanisms.
+Many of Turner's interviewees believed that it was healing for them to release any negative emotions they'd been harboring, such as fear, anger, grief, or resentment.
+This makes sense since negative feelings can activate the "fight-or-flight" stress response that fills the body with stress hormones.
+Dealing with your negative emotions in healthy ways—via psychotherapy, somatic work, or any number of other modalities—can calm your amygdala, return your nervous system to its homeostatic relaxed state, and boost your body's self-repair mechanisms.